telerik/winforms-docs/track-and-status-controls/waitingbar/customizing-radwaitingbar.md

 {{endregion}}

 ![track-and-status-controls-waitingbar-customizing-radwaitingbar 001](images/track-and-status-controls-waitingbar-customizing-radwaitingbar001.png)

 ## How to customize RadWaitingBar’s Dash style

-To set the RadWaitingBar in dash style set the __WaitingStyle__
-        property to __Dash__.
+To set the RadWaitingBar in dash style set the __WaitingStyle__ property to __Dash__.
 To customize the appearance of the stripes-pattern, you need to access the RadWaitingBarElement.SeparatorElement.
 Here is a sample scenario:

-#_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\WaitingBar\CustomizingRadWaitingBar.cs region=dash}}
 {{source=..\SamplesVB\TrackAndStatus\WaitingBar\CustomizingRadWaitingBar.vb region=dash}}